 Step 3: Demo

-Make sure to remove any old tile from walls and try to ensure your surface is as flat as possible.
+Before you start laying tile, make sure to remove any old tile from the walls and try to ensure your surface is as flat as possible.
 Before getting started on your tiles, clear out the room completely and make sure your space is clean and ready to get messy!

 Step 4: Dry Run Prep

 If you are laying cement tile flooring on a concrete slab, be sure the slab is completely cured to prevent white efflorescence spots from showing up later on the surface of the tile as water evaporates through it.
 The surface on which you are installing the tile must be smooth and free from debris, grease, or wax.